statamic/docs/content/collections/docs/new-antlers-parser.md

 ```
 It was the best of times, it was the yummiest of times.
-It was the best of soups, it was the worst of soups.
+It was also the best of soups, it was the worst of soups.
 <ul><li>It</li><li>was</li><li>the</li><li>best</li><li>of</li><li>times,</li><li>it</li><li>was</li><li>the</li><li>worst</li><li>of</li><li>times.</li></ul>
 It was lunch, is what it was.
 ```